Change management

-Change management (sometimes abbreviated as CM) is a collective term for all approaches to prepare, support, and help individuals, teams, and organizations in making organizational change.
-It includes methods that redirect or redefine the use of resources, business process, budget allocations, or other modes of operation that significantly change a company or organization.
+Change management (CM) is a discipline that focuses on managing changes within an organization.
+Change management involves implementing approaches to prepare and support individuals, teams, and leaders in making organizational change.
+Change management is useful when organizations are considering major changes such as restructure, redirecting or redefining resources, updating or refining business process and systems, or introducing or updating digital technology.

 Organizational change management (OCM) considers the full organization and what needs to change, while change management may be used solely to refer to how people and teams are affected by such organizational transition.
 It deals with many different disciplines, from behavioral and social sciences to information technology and business solutions.

 As change management becomes more necessary in the business cycle of organizations, it is beginning to be taught as its own academic discipline at universities.
 There are a growing number of universities with research units dedicated to the study of organizational change.
 One common type of organizational change may be aimed at reducing outgoing costs while maintaining financial performance, in an attempt to secure future profit margins.

-In a project-management context, the term "change management" may be used as an alternative to change control processes wherein changes to the scope of a project are formally introduced and approved.
+In a project management context, the term "change management" may be used as an alternative to change control processes wherein formal or informal changes to a project are formally introduced and approved.

-Drivers of change may include the ongoing evolution of technology, internal reviews of processes, crisis response, customer demand changes, competitive pressure, acquisitions and mergers, and organizational restructuring.
+Drivers of change may include the ongoing evolution of technology, internal reviews of processes, crisis response, customer demand changes, competitive pressure, modifications in legislation, acquisitions and mergers, and organizational restructuring.

 History

 Pre-1960s

 Kurt Lewin was a social scientist who researched learning and social conflict.
 Lewin's first venture into change management started with researching field theory in 1921.
 Five years later, Lewin would begin a series consisting of about 20 articles to explain field theory.
 He would go on and publish Principles of Topological Psychology in 1936, which was Lewin's most in depth look at field theory.
 Shortly before his death, Lewin would write two articles called Human Relations which are the foundation of his three-step model.

 In 1934, Lewin set up a proposal to create an action research-orientated department of psychology at the Hebrew University of Jerusalem.
 Shortly after, Lewin moved to America and started up other action research initiatives with children, housewives, religious groups, racial intolerance, and leadership.
 During this time, Lewin became the first psychologist to study group dynamics.
-His definition of a "group" from this project is still used today; "It is not the similarity or dissimilarity of individuals that constitutes a group, but interdependence of fate".
+His definition of a "group" from this project is still used today; "It is not the similarity or dissimilarity of individuals that constitutes a group, but interdependence of fate."